Amrokahla/Note-Manager/docs/03-note-agent.md

 │ Tool            │ Purpose                                                    │
 ├─────────────────┼────────────────────────────────────────────────────────────┤
 │ add_note        │ Create a new note (two-step: preview → commit)             │
-│ list_notes      │ Recent notes, optionally filtered by tag                   │
+│ list_notes      │ Recent notes, optionally filtered by tag and/or created_at │
 │ list_tags       │ Top-N tags by usage count                                  │
 │ search_notes    │ Semantic search (cosine similarity, threshold 0.35)        │
 │ get_note        │ Fetch one note by integer id                               │